-There's no need to feel strange asking about the financial side of fostering.
+There's no need to feel uncomfotable asking about the financial side of fostering.

-Understanding how the payments and allowances work can help you to decide if foster care could be an option for you and your family.
+Understanding how the payments and allowances work can help you to decide if becoming a foster carer could be an option for you and your family.
+It is important to know that there is financial support to care for a child, but also to help with your cost of living.

 Fostering with one of our five local authorities means you will benefit from regular weekly payments and allowances.